rodtheo/snakemake_pipelines/README.md

 # Snakemake Pipelines

-Collection of often used pipelines based on snakemake.
+Collection of Bioinformatics pipelines based on [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.

 ## Implemented pipelines

 Up to now we have the following specific pipelines:

-- [Evaluation Assemblies Pipeline](https://github.com/rodtheo/snakemake_pipelines/tree/master/evaluate_assemblies): the task is to execute tools to evaluate some metrics given _de novo_ assemblies;
+- [General Evaluation Assemblies Pipeline](https://github.com/rodtheo/snakemake_pipelines/tree/master/evaluate_assemblies): the aim is to execute a collection of tools to generate metrics to evaluate _de novo_ assemblies;
-- [ONT Assemblers](https://github.com/rodtheo/snakemake_pipelines/tree/master/ont_assemblers): different from expected, the aim is to execute most-recent assemblers Flye and wtdbg2;
+- [ONT Assemblers](https://github.com/rodtheo/snakemake_pipelines/tree/master/ont_assemblers): the aim is to execute most-recent assemblers Flye and wtdbg2 given as input a Oxford Nanopore Sequence dataset;
+- [Plant Evaluation Assemblies Pipeline]

 ## Requirements